-- .05 Auditors generally should follow the FAM methodology contained in the planning, internal control, testing, and reporting phases in FAM 200 through 500 and the audit guidance included in SOP 04-1.
-SOP 04-1 provides guidance for auditing the Statement of Social Insurance and the related Statement of Changes in Social Insurance Amounts.29 - .06 As permitted by AU-C 600, a group auditor may fulfill the requirements of SOP 04-1 by using work that other component auditors have performed in conformity with the provisions of SOP 04-1.
-For example, for the Old-Age Survivors and Disability Insurance (OASDI) program, the group auditor of the consolidated financial statements of the U.S. government may use the work and report of the component auditor of the Social Security Administration's Statement of Social Insurance and related Statement of Changes in Social Insurance Amounts. - .07 According to AU-C 540.06, the auditor should obtain sufficient appropriate audit evidence about whether accounting estimates in the financial statements are reasonable and related disclosures in the financial statements are adequate.
-The auditor should obtain an understanding of the following in order to provide a basis for the identification and assessment of the risks of material misstatement for accounting estimates (AU-C 540.08): - the requirements of the applicable financial reporting framework relevant to accounting estimates, including related disclosures (SOP 04-1, para. .02); - how management identifies those transactions, events, and conditions that give rise to the need for accounting estimates to be recognized or disclosed in the financial statements (SOP 04-1, paras. .07 and .12 through .15); and - how management makes the accounting estimates and the data on which they are based, including - i. the method(s), including when applicable, the model, used in making the accounting estimate (SOP 04-1, paras. .07 and .15);
+- .06 Auditors generally should follow the FAM methodology contained in the planning, internal control, testing, and reporting phases in FAM 200 through 500 and the audit guidance included in SOP 04-1 when auditing the Statement of Social Insurance and the related Statement of Changes in Social Insurance Amounts.42 - As permitted by AU-C 600A, Special Considerations Audits of Group Financial Statements (Including the Work of Component Auditors), a group auditor may fulfill the requirements of SOP 04-1 by using work that other component auditors have performed in conformity with the provisions of SOP 04-1.
+For example, for the Old-Age Survivors and Disability Insurance (OASDI) program, the group auditor of the consolidated financial statements of the U.S. government may use the work and report of the component auditor of the Social Security Administration's Statement of Social Insurance and related Statement of Changes in Social Insurance Amounts. - .08 The auditor should obtain sufficient appropriate audit evidence about whether accounting estimates in the financial statements and related note disclosures are reasonable in the context of the applicable financial reporting framework (generally U.S. GAAP) (AU-C 540.10).
+When obtaining an understanding of the entity and its environment, the applicable financial reporting framework (generally

-29The user of SOP 04-1 should consider updates to the relevant accounting and auditing standards, including the AICPA's SAS Nos.
-122 through 127.
+42Users of SOP 04-1 should consider updates to the relevant accounting and auditing standards, including AU-C 540, Auditing Accounting Estimates and Related Disclosures.